 Jason had to take his leave.
 He was scheduled to open the clinic Monday, so he needed to get back to town.
 I, however, was on vacation, and Robert, the lucky bastard, is retired, so we lounged around the fire inside the lodge, cooking ham sandwiches in the pie-irons and swilling beer.

 Taking a break from relaxing, we got some coals going and put the ham in the Dutch oven, drizzled and partially submerged in a mixture of bourbon, oranges and brown sugar.
 We had baked ham for dinner and continued to gnaw on it throughout the week to come.

 Rob and I stayed up late, drinking whiskey and reminiscing.
-We have known each other since we were kids, met in church camp, so we have decades of shared memories to exaggerate.
+We have known each other since we met in church camp, back when we just kids, so we have decades of shared memories to exaggerate.

 After a leisurely breakfast Robert serenaded the dog with a tune from his concertina.

 Wrapping a tipi liner around a stack of poles, I erected an enclosure for my Zodi propane powered camp shower.
 We had hot, pressurized water to clean up with and just like that, it was Shower and Clean Underwear Day!

 We spent some time working on the longhouse, adding more poles and replacing the tipi cover on the back side with a couple of panels of canvas.
 This took the sag out of the sides and narrowed the gap at the ridgepole, making for much snugger and drier living quarters.
 We were expecting more people to join us on Tuesday.

 Chapter 1 Chapter 2 Chapter 4 Chapter 5 Chapter 6